 GeneCards Summary for KCNS3 Gene

 KCNS3 (Potassium Voltage-Gated Channel, Modifier Subfamily S, Member 3) is a Protein Coding gene.
-Among its related pathways are Metabolism and Transmission across Chemical Synapses.
-GO annotations related to this gene include delayed rectifier potassium channel activity and potassium channel regulator activity.
+Among its related pathways are Metabolism and Integration of energy metabolism.
+GO annotations related to this gene include ion channel activity and potassium channel regulator activity.
 An important paralog of this gene is KCNB2.

 UniProtKB/Swiss-Prot for KCNS3 Gene

 Potassium channel subunit that does not form functional channels by itself.
 Can form functional heterotetrameric channels with KCNB1; modulates the delayed rectifier voltage-gated potassium channel activation and deactivation rates of KCNB1 (PubMed:10484328).
 Heterotetrameric channel activity formed with KCNB1 show increased current amplitude with the threshold for action potential activation shifted towards more negative values in hypoxic-treated pulmonary artery smooth muscle cells (By similarity).

 Voltage-gated potassium channels (KV) belong to the 6-TM family of potassium channel that also comprises the Ca2+-activated Slo (actually 7-TM) and the Ca2+-activated SK subfamilies.
 The alpha-subunits contain a single pore-forming region and combine to form tetramers.